Joseph22Jct/Duelist-Of-The-Aces/README.md

 Once its on the field, you have to wait until next turn to use it.
 However, once you can:

--If the card is on a favorable terrain, it can move one extra space if it's flipped up (Let's say, 6 of diamonds: it gains favorable terrain on "Even" terrain and "Diamond" terrain).
+If the card is on a favorable terrain, it can move one extra space if it's flipped up (Let's say, 6 of diamonds: it gains favorable terrain on "Even" terrain and "Diamond" terrain).

 This will reveal the card to your opponent, but it allows it to travel much farther per turn.